 If you want to request a delay in publication of your thesis, you must do this before you submit electronically.
-See How to Request a Delay in Publication (https://www.grad.ubc.ca/current-students/final-dissertation-thesis-submission/delaying-publication-your-thesis) for instructions.
+Refer to this page here:

+Delaying Publication of your Thesis - Graduate School - University of British Columbia - Vancouver - Canada (ubc.ca)

 You must provide a strong rationale for your request.